Cheap Frugal Living Simple Until You Are Free From Worry

 .

 For me, it is never about price.
-It goes without saying you should only purchase what you can afford, with that said if what you would like to purchase can pass those 5 questions then you should buy it.
+You should only purchase what you can afford.
+That said, if what you would like to purchase passes those five questions, then you should buy it.

 Never let a sale influence your decision.
-The act of asking myself those questions before making a purchase may seem like being frugal on steroids but the philosophy is what the Living Simple Minimalist principle looks like at its best.
+Asking myself those questions before making a purchase may seem like frugal on steroids, but that’s what the Living Simple Minimalist principle looks like at its best.

 Frugal Living Until You Are Free